14 Patio Upgrades to Make this Summer

 Whether you want to listen to the game, play some tunes or catch up on a podcast, wireless audio can bring your favorite soundscape to your patio without running wires.
 Many wireless speakers work with Bluetooth technology and can be controlled with your smartphone for the ultimate in patio convenience.

 Add a little atmosphere to your patio with custom lighting.
 We’re particularly fond of LED string lights, which are are easy to install, cost pennies to operate and make even the barest patio sparkle.
 But that’s only one option!
 Add lighting to trees, sidewalks, steps or even your pool to enhance your patio experience.

 If your pavers are sinking or separating, your once-idyllic retreat turns into an obstacle course.
 That can be problematic for children, the elderly or the visually impaired.
 Correct paver height to make short work of these pesky trip hazards.

 From fire pits to grills and ovens, we’ve looked at many options for upgrading your patio’s fiery side.
 But some people prefer the soft sounds of a water feature.
 Whether you want a simple fountain or a koi pond, installing a water feature is often easier than you’d suspect.

 Build a Pergola

 A pergola brings a touch of classic design and much-needed shade to your patio.
 The overhead lattice creates a dappled sunlight effect, allowing you and your family to enjoy the sun without baking in the heat.
+But if it ever gets cold, snuggle into an outdoor heated blanket to stay warm.
 Building a pergola may look complicated, but with a little patience and the right tools, it’s doable!

 Build a Screened-In Patio